CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

     ##### last change 2023-03-24 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "How are variables that cannot be mapped handled during the conversion process?"

-    During the conversion process, when encountering variables that **cannot be directly mapped** to the target standard, two situations may arise.
-In the first situation, if the target format allows for additional properties, the variable will be stored under the _info property.
-This commonly occurs when converting from OMOP-CDM to BFFs.
-In the second situation, if the variable maps to other entities within Beacon v2 Models, it will be stored within BFF's _info term.
-An example of this is the storage of _biosample_ information in PXF files.

-    ##### last change 2023-06-29 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ## Installation

-??? faq "There are multiple [download](download-and-installation.md) options, which one should I choose?"

-    We recommend using the [containerized version](https://github.com/CNAG-Biomedical-Informatics/convert-pheno#containerized-recommended-method).

-    The reason for this is that you'll get **all functionalities** working **out-of-the-box**.

-    ##### last change 2023-06-27 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ??? faq "I am installing `Convert-Pheno` from source ([non-containerized version](https://github.com/cnag-biomedical-informatics/convert-pheno#non-containerized)) but I can't make it work.
 Any suggestions?"